EthanCai/linux-system-ops/ubuntu-linux-study-guideline.md

     fi
 done

-# Now one of the files is at end-of-file.
-# Read from each file until the end.
+echo #Now one of the files is at end-of-file. echo #Read from each file until the end. echo #First file1:' while [ $status1 -eq 0 ] do
-# First file1:
-while [ $status1 -eq 0 ]
-do
     echo -e "1.\t$Line1"